-DTCC comprehensively assesses monitors and manages NSCC's capital adequacy through a disciplined approach to financial planning and management.
-This approach focuses on the ability of NSCC to generate the financial resources needed to support its business, meet its regulatory capital requirements, and maintain its financial resiliency, thus ensuring sustainability of the operations of NSCC.
-This approach provides.
-The process uses a forward-looking view of expected cash flow and net income, and projects NSCC's ability to generate the required level of earnings and cash flows to maintain sufficient financial resources and te-support overall business strategies.
+DTCC comprehensively monitors and manages NSCC's capital adequacy through a disciplined approach to financial planning and management.
+This approach focuses on the ability of NSCC to generate the financial resources needed to support its business, meet its regulatory capital requirements, and maintain its financial resiliency.
+The process uses a forward-looking view of expected cash flow and net income, and projects NSCC's ability to generate the required level of earnings and cash flows to maintain sufficient financial resources and support overall business strategies.

-Key aspects of this approach include the annual budget process, business line performance reviews, and the development of a three-year long-range financial plan, for the overall DTCC enterprise and each operating subsidiary, including NSCC.- The detailed and comprehensive nature of the annual budget process and related business plans, coupled with the monthly frequency of the ongoing business reviews, allowallows NSCC to monitor profitability and quickly identify relevant events and emerging trends, and to assess their potential financial impact.
-Based on this information, management can take appropriate tactical and strategic measures in order to minimize business risk.
-These measures may include, among other actionsothers, making changes to existing products and services; introducing new products or services; reprioritizing planned or ongoing projects and reallocating resources accordingly; taking cost-reduction measures; modifying fee structures; and adjusting the level of capital and liquid net assets that DTCC maintains at NSCC.
+Key aspects of this approach include the annual budget process, business line performance reviews, and the development of a three-year long-range financial plan, for the overall DTCC enterprise and each operating subsidiary, including NSCC.
+The detailed and comprehensive nature of the annual budget process and related business plans, coupled with the monthly frequency of the ongoing business reviews, allows NSCC to monitor profitability and quickly identify relevant events and emerging trends, and to assess their potential financial impact.
+Based on this information, management can take appropriate tactical and strategic measures to minimize business risk.
+These measures may include, among others, making changes to existing products and services, introducing new products or services, reprioritizing planned or ongoing projects and reallocating resources accordingly, taking cost-reduction measures, modifying fee structures, and adjusting the level of capital and liquid net assets that DTCC maintains at NSCC.

-This robust assessment and monitoring of capital needs occurs under the oversight of the DTCC's Board-of Directors.
-NSCC's capital adequacy and financial condition are reviewed on an ongoing basis by DTCC's Finance group, Chief Financial Office and reported to the Board regularly. -The Chief Financial Office may also develop an annual capital plan, as needed, to specifically assess the impact of any future events or trends on NSCC's capital position for CCAS 17Ad-22(e)(15).
+This robust assessment and monitoring of capital needs occurs under the oversight of DTCC's Board of Directors.
+NSCC's capital adequacy and financial condition are reviewed on an ongoing basis by DTCC's Chief Financial Office and reported to the Board regularly.
+The Chief Financial Office may also develop an annual capital plan, as needed, to specifically assess the impact of any future events or trends on NSCC's capital position for CCAS 17Ad-22(e)(15).